leebeydoun/snowpack-eslint-plugin/README.md

 ### `options`

 Options is any valid eslint option.
-We pass this to `ESlint`, so it may be useful to refer to (this for possible values you can use)[https://eslint.org/docs/developer-guide/nodejs-api#-new-eslintoptions].
+We pass this to `ESlint`, so it may be useful to refer to [this for possible values you can use](https://eslint.org/docs/developer-guide/nodejs-api#-new-eslintoptions).
 By default the following options are passed to `ESLint` unless overridden:

 ```js